sguox002/leetcode/leetcode-all.md

 even: add 2
 ->>

-<<-498	Diagonal Traverse    		48.9%	Medium
-given a matrix, return the diagonal traverse, up and down...
-- can use hashmap and then reverse
-- can use two pointer. rebounce back when hit the 4 walls.
-->>

-<<-525	Contiguous Array    		43.2%	Medium
-binary array find the longest subarray with equal number of 0 and 1. change 0 to -1, and then use prefix sum to find longest subarray with sum=0;
-hashmap
-->>
 <<-548	Split Array with Equal Sum    		47.2%	Medium
 given an array, three index i,j,k will split the array into 4 subset (excluding the selected index elements at i,j,k).
 The 4 subsets shall have the same subarray sum.
 Check if it is possible.
 - prefix sum.
 - fix the mid pointer by looping all possible positions
 - try all possible left and right positions save all possible valid cut into hashmap.
-->>

-<<-611	Valid Triangle Number    		48.8%	Medium
-given an array, find number of triplets which can make a triangle. a+b>c
-- sort the array and  use two pointer i,j and find k using binary search O(N^2log(n))
-- sort the array and use A[i] as the largest side, and then binary search A[l]+A[r] O(N^2) ->>

-<<-581	Shortest Unsorted Continuous Subarray    		31.4%	Medium
-one subarray if sorted then the whole array is sorted compare to sorted array.
 ->>

 <<-624	Maximum Distance in Arrays    		39.2%	Medium